William C. Shiel Jr., MD, FACP, FACR

 Patients with diffuse skin involvement tend to do worse than those with limited skin involvement.
 Those with limited disease of the skin can develop serious lung scarring and pulmonary artery hypertension even after a decade of disease.
 Lung disease is the leading cause of death.
 Those with poor pulmonary function tests can have worse outcomes.

-Much more research is needed in all areas of scleroderma disease, from cause to treatment.
-Today, scleroderma continues to challenge medical scientists.
+Scleroderma continues to challenge medical scientists.
 Researchers are evaluating the effectiveness of thalidomide (Thalomid) for the treatment of scleroderma.
 More sensitive tests to detect early lung disease of scleroderma are also being evaluated.
-Psoralen and ultraviolet light therapy (PUVA) are being studied as a possible treatment for limited scleroderma.
 Ongoing research into new medications for pulmonary hypertension are in clinical trials.
 Researchers are also evaluating the possible role of stem-cell transplantation for certain serious forms of scleroderma.

 Many researchers are investigating the roles of various cell messengers, called cytokines, in causing scleroderma.
 Researchers are also currently studying a hormone of pregnancy, called relaxin, for the treatment of scleroderma.
 Preliminary results suggest that it may improve scleroderma.
 Relaxin normally loosens the ligaments of the pelvis and ripens the womb for childbirth.
 How it might work in scleroderma is unclear.

 It is clear that our understanding of the effects of the immune system in scleroderma is greatly improving.
-A vast number of clinical research trials are under way to evaluate potential treatments for various aspects of the disease to improve the prognosis for patients with scleroderma.
+Many clinical research trials are under way to evaluate potential treatments for various aspects of the disease to improve the prognosis for patients with scleroderma.
 Further research supported by the Scleroderma Foundation, Arthritis Foundation, and the National Institutes of Health will lead to better understanding the illness and more optimal care for patients with scleroderma.